 Over time, platforms like YouTube tried to mitigate the damage by using a newer Content ID system.
 While the system is drastically flawed, they put it in place to protect their asses from other companies that would have grounds to take them to court.
 They placed the burden of proof on the content creator directly.
 If the creator felt they used copyrighted material and wanted to absolve themselves of an issue, they would counterclaim it, under the guidelines of fair use.

 Unfortunately, EU law is far more strict than other parts of the world, and it aims to take down all forms of piracy forcibly.
 Either the world complies with the new laws or content will be blocked.
 While most people understand that copyright should be honored, the method in which it is being presented is too broad.

 The Music Industry

 Now, I get it.
 The music industry, like Taylor Swift and other celebrities, want to be paid for their work.
 This was a notion first raised by Metallica during the days of Napster.
 The music industry has since tried to find more fair ways to ensure that artists are paid for their work, rather than trying to shut down every platform that allows uploaded content.

 Napster is gone.
 Grooveshark was closed suddenly.
 But that doesn’t really stop the problem, it only slows things down.
-Basically, big name companies are missing the ball.
-Instead of taking down all forms of media that aren’t licenced, they should find better alternatives to give money back to the artists.
+Basically, big-name companies are missing the ball.
+Instead of taking down all forms of media that aren’t licensed, they should find better alternatives to give money back to the artists.